the day didn’t feel longer yet. But it had stopped shrinking

 — Bibi ohlsson

-Bibi Ohlsson Strengths-based coaching.
-About.
-Evoking Excellence
+Bibi Ohlsson_2_sketch Strengths-based coaching Evoking Excellence

 Bibi Ohlsson